Can’t beat the classics: Marriott’s ‘The Music Man’ and Drury Lane’s ‘Guys and Dolls’

 This thought only just occurred to me while watching Marriott Theatre’s expert revival of The Music Man: Meredith Willson was writing for an audience that could remember a time when one had to make music for music to happen.

-River City, Iowa, likes the notion of music well enough, but for many reasons—prejudice and grief, especially—it had no inclination to actually take it up before Harold Hill rolled into town with his pitch for a children’s marching band.
+River City, Iowa, likes the notion of music well enough, but for many reasons—prejudice and grief, especially—it has no inclination to actually take it up before Harold Hill rolls into town with his pitch for a children’s marching band.
 Sure, the “stuck-up” librarian Marian Paroo teaches piano, but every household worth a darn back then just had to have someone who knew the instrument.
 That is, music is a thing for River City to have, not experience.
 Of all the people, it takes a syncopated snake-oil salesman to get them out of their rut.

 There may always be a certain impulse to re-examine the mores of classic musicals and pipe in some modern sensibility.
 The Music Man seems to resist this and all for the better.
 The inadvertent nobility of Harold’s con—music as a force for communal uplift—is all right there in plain sight, and director-choreographer Katie Spelman trusts Willson’s cracker-barrel horse sense implicitly, just as much as she loves his characters as deeply as he does, foibles and all.
 (Raquel Adorno’s costumes, slowly changing from whites to pastels, are also subtly unsubtle in making this point.)